Our Work

 At Risk Species

-Midwest Landscape Initiative’s work on at-risk species conservation is guided by the at-risk species working group.
-The purpose of the at-risk species working group is to coordinate, recommend, implement, and evaluate priority actions to benefit at-risk species on a regional level; and improve their status in order to reduce the likelihood of a future need to list them as threatened or endangered.
-This group maintains close contact and collaboration with the wildlife diversity committee of the Midwest Association of Fish and Wildlife Agencies.
+Midwest Landscape Initiative’s work on at-risk species conservation is guided by the At-risk Species Working Group.
+Its purpose is to coordinate, recommend, implement, and evaluate priority actions to benefit at-risk species on a regional level; and improve their status to reduce the likelihood of a future need to list them as threatened or endangered.

 Other projects of the at-risk species working group underway include:

-• Fostering collaboration among taxonomic experts in the region across jurisdictional and organizational boundaries
+• Fostering collaboration among taxonomic experts in the region across jurisdictional and organizational boundaries.

-• Identifying potential projects focusing on regional species of greatest conservation need that would benefit from enhanced regional coordination
+• Identifying projects focusing on RSGCN that would benefit from regional coordination.

 To learn more about our at-risk species work, contact Claire Beck.